Hopefully-Abysmal/The60DayRunway/README.md

 ** insert your motivations if you help out! **

 We believe in making it visible — in **livestreaming** the climb, the mistakes, the breakthroughs, and the burnout; the current market lacks transparency.
 Open source doesn't mean just community driven; it means complete transparency in all aspects; complete accountability for the power the entity gains.

-## The Mission

-Revolutionize // reform the education system as we know it.
-We are in a time of misinformation, fear, and turmoil; now is better than any other time to make a change so thats what we are doing.

-Specifically: "Make Academia Great Again" by processing and centralizing knowledge on a publically owned platorm with the aim of decentralizing the tools to access and utilize it.
-The end goal is to create a marketplace of intellectual acceleration methods and strategies; we believe that people can think for themselves and want to ensure that is a secure statement.

 ## Core Projects (beyond the platform)